-Tips for Yoga Studios
+Best Practices for Hot Yoga Studios

 Heating Green LLC appreciates your interest in our products and services.
 Our goal is to ensure that we provide you the best heating experience for your business and your yogis.
-To save a printable copy of this information, click here.

 As each studio space is unique in location, building type, building envelope, and specific heating needs, the specifications of our products can vary widely.
 While we would like to be on site and visit each of our customers’ studios, it is not an easy option for most, as we would need to have dedicated staff available to fly to visit our customers nationally and abroad.